 A guest conductor at major music festivals, André Raphel has led programs at the Blossom Music Festival and the Tanglewood Music Center.
 He has also appeared at the National Orchestral Institute, Grant Park Music Festival, Kennedy Center Summer Music Institute, Brevard Music Festival, Eastern Music Festival, and the Campos do Jordao Festival in Brazil.

 Mr. Raphel has an active interest in audience development.
-In 2010, he launched a highly successful College Series of concerts with the Wheeling Symphony.
+In 2010, he launched a successful College Series of concerts with the Wheeling Symphony.
 During his tenure with the Saint Louis Symphony, he served as Music Director of the orchestra’s “In Unison” program, a partnership between the orchestra and local churches.
-He has also been heard as a featured artist on NPR’s “Performance Today.”
-Mr. Raphel’s commitment to education is reflected in his work at leading universities and conservatories.
-He has led the Juilliard Orchestra, New World Symphony, Temple University Symphony Orchestra and University of Maryland Orchestra among others.
+Mr. Raphel’s commitment to education is reflected in his work at leading conservatories and training programs.
+He has led the Juilliard Orchestra and New World Symphony among others.

 Born André Raphel Smith in Durham, North Carolina he began formal music lessons at age 11.
 He received his Bachelor of Music degree from the University of Miami, and pursued further study at Yale University where he earned his Master’s Degree.
 While at Yale, he began conducting studies with Otto-Werner Mueller.
 He continued studies with Mueller at The Curtis Institute of Music earning a Diploma in conducting and at The Juilliard School, where he was awarded the Bruno Walter Memorial Scholarship and received an Advanced Certificate in orchestral conducting.

 Mr. Raphel is the recipient of numerous honors and awards which attest to his artistry.
-In 2010, The Philadelphia Orchestra issued a special commemorative CD featuring William Grant Still’s Symphony No.1 with Mr. Raphel conducting.
+In 2012, he received the Distinguished Alumnus Award from the University of Miami Frost School of Music.
+The Philadelphia Orchestra issued a special commemorative CD in 2010 featuring William Grant Still’s Symphony No.1 with Mr. Raphel conducting.
 In 2006, he received the Distinguished Service Award from Yale University.
-In 2004, he was the recipient of an Honorary Doctorate from West Liberty University.
-Mr. Raphel has received Honorary Commendations from the cities of Philadelphia and Saint Louis.
-In 2001, he was awarded the “Order of the Long Leaf Pine” by the North Carolina Senate.
+He is the recipient of an Honorary Doctorate from West Liberty University.
+He has received Honorary Commendations from the cities of Philadelphia and Saint Louis.
+The North Carolina Senate awarded Mr. Raphel the “Order of the Long Leaf Pine.”
 The award, presented annually is the state’s highest honor for a civilian.

 This biography should not be altered without prior consent.